nhjschulz/pyTRLCConverter/README.md

 [![Repo Status](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

 pyTRLCConverter is a command-line tool to convert TRLC files to different output formats, e.g. Markdown or docx.
-Because the definition of TRLC types is project specific, the builtin converters can be extended in object oriented way.
+Since the definition of TRLC types is project-specific, the built-in converters can be extended in an object-oriented manner.

 - [Overview](#overview)
 - [Installation](#installation)